AI Code Autocompletion Engines - GitHub Copilot, Tabnine, Kite, and Amazon CodeWhisperer in 2023.

 Here is a little demo of what it can do

-Once you get approved, it’s time to install the extension for your VS Code.
+It’s time to install the extension for your VS Code.
 Look up “github.copilot” in the Extensions view

 Install the extension